lgiordani/punch/README.md

 # punch
 Update your version while having a drink

+This project has been heavily inspired by bumpversion, and I want to thank Filip Noetzel, the author of that project for his work and the inspiring ideas.

 ## The punch workflow

 The way punch works can be summarized by the following workflow: